keithalewis/papers/ftapirl.md

 He replied 'ROFL', but IRL doesn't stand for In Real Life.

-[It does, I use it to implment software.
-That runs on a computer.
+[It does, I use it to implment software that runs on a computer and give meaningful results to traders.]
-And give results business people find useful.]

 It means the Fundamental Theorem of Asset Pricing Is Really Lame.